xrettle/WFGY/TensionUniverse/BlackHole/Q123_scalable_interpretability.md

 ### 3.2 Effective observables and fields

+All observables that will feed into tension functionals are treated as **unitless, normalized summaries** once an encoding is fixed.
+Raw quantities (for example raw description lengths or unnormalized scores) may exist in implementations, but they must be mapped into normalized observables using rules that are part of the encoding and are fixed before experiments.

 We define the following observables and fields on `M`.

 1. Local interpretability score family